Clinical Trials (PDQ®)

 Further Study Information

-- To evaluate objective tumor response in subjects with pleural and with peritoneal mesothelioma using Regimen A.
+-To evaluate objective tumor response in subjects with pleural mesothelioma, peritoneal

-- Patients with histologically confirmed malignant pleural or peritoneal mesothelioma with epithelial or biphasic tumors having less than a 50% sarcomatoid component who have previously been treated on at least one platinum-containing chemotherapy regimen with progressive disease documented prior to study entry
+- malignant pleural or peritoneal mesothelioma with epithelial or biphasic tumors having less than a 50% sarcomatoid component who have previously been treated on at least one platinum-containing chemotherapy regimen with progressive disease documented prior to study entry

-- Measurable disease by modified RECIST criteria for pleural mesothelioma or by RECIST criteria for peritoneal mesothelioma, lung adenocarcinoma and pancreatic adenocarcinoma
+-Measurable disease by modified RECIST criteria for pleural mesothelioma or by RECIST criteria for peritoneal mesothelioma, lung adenocarcinoma and pancreatic adenocarcinoma

 - Adequate renal, hepatic and hematopoietic function